 Herbert Hoover declared this land a National Monument on March 1st, 1933.
-Here is the historic document showing that very declaration.
-To learn more about our history and establishment click here
+Here is the historic document showing that very declaration (left).
+Learn more about our history and establishment.

 Types of cultural resources often found in national parks include: